 Today, simulation is entering an operational sphere.
 Corporations from diverse industries are embracing simulation to achieve levels of optimization in their daily operations.
 What are the reasons for incorporating this system into manufacturing processes in the post-COVID-19 era?

 Maintenance and renewal scenarios are tested on the twin to compare what happens according to different investment plans and risk mitigation initiatives.
-Thanks to simulations with its Enterprise Digital Twin, Renault was able on this use case scope to develop a robust strategy to significantly reduce CAPEX.
+Thanks to our Simulation Digital Twin, Renault was able on this use case scope to develop a robust strategy to significantly reduce CAPEX.

 Hear from Cosmo Tech's Co-Founder, Hugues de Bantel, about how manufacturers will be able to optimize strategy and operations concurrently by simulating different scenarios, assessing risk levels, and testing alternatives against each other.

-When faced with a transformative technology like an Enterprise Digital Twin, experts find themselves in uncertain territory.
+When faced with a transformative technology like a Simulation Digital Twin, experts find themselves in uncertain territory.
 Questions surrounding the complexity, data requirements and ROI associated with digital twins abound – but what is the truth about this innovative technology?

 Optimization has become an integral part of a successful digital transformation.
 In this post, you’ll